Tim Anderson Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.24 team ERA that ranks 16th among all MLB pitching staffs.
+- The Rangers have the 16th-ranked team ERA across all league pitching staffs (4.20).

-- Rangers pitchers combine to rank 13th in baseball in home runs surrendered (121 total, 1.1 per game).
+- The Rangers rank 13th in baseball in home runs surrendered (121 total, 1.1 per game).

-- The lefty last appeared on Thursday against the Houston Astros, when he threw five innings, allowing three earned runs while giving up four hits.
+- The right-hander's last appearance came on Saturday against the San Diego Padres, when he threw five innings, surrendering three earned runs while giving up five hits.

-- The 32-year-old has a 4.62 ERA and 9.1 strikeouts per nine innings in 20 games this season, while allowing a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.